 Our mission is to drive improvements for women and girls and support them to succeed.

-We provide and deliver a range of services, tools, and advice to increase women and girls’ leadership, participation, safety, and wellbeing in society.
+We provide system leadership with partners and stakeholders to improve outcomes for women and girls, and deliver a range of services and tools to increase women and girls’ leadership, participation, safety, and wellbeing in society.

 These outcomes require us to look at women and girls in all their diversity to understand more about how we can improve the lives of women and girls across Aotearoa New Zealand.